carlos-reynosa/adobe-commerce-cloud-and-docker-tools/README.md

    ```sh
    git clone https://github.com/carlos-reynosa/adobe-commerce-cloud-and-docker-tools.git
    ```
-2. Setup the project configuration file by providing values to connect to the remote Magento Commerce Cloud Project and code
+2. Setup the project configuration file by providing values to connect to the remote Magento Commerce Cloud Project and code.
+See the next section for variable meanings.
    ```sh
    cp project.ini.dist project.ini
    ```
+3. Make sure you have a file in this project directory ./project.ini that contains all your cloud and local development values
+4. Install the magento-cloud client tool using [the instructions on their website](https://devdocs.magento.com/cloud/reference/cli-ref-topic.html).
+5. Make sure you have docker installed within your local environment according to [Adobe's instructions on their website](https://devdocs.magento.com/cloud/docker/docker-development.html).
+6. Run the local environment validation script to check if you have the project set up for working with Magento Cloud and the Magento Docker project locally.
+   - ```bin/docker/local-environment/validation-test```

 <p align="right">(<a href="#top">back to top</a>)</p>